neuronsimulator/nrn/neuron/neuron/classes/parnet.rst

         A version for PVM is also available.
 This class, implemented in nrn/share/lib/hoc/netparmpi.hoc, presents an interface
-        compatible with the NetGUI style of network specification, and is implemented using the :meth:`ParallelContext.ParallelNetwork` methods.
+        compatible with the NetGUI style of network specification, and is implemented using the :ref:`ParallelNetwork` methods.
 Those methods are available only if NEURON has been built with the configuration option, --with-mpi.
-The netparmpi.hoc file at last count was only 285 lines long so if you have questions about how it works that are not answered here, take a look.
+The :file:`netparmpi.hoc` file at last count was only 285 lines long so if you have questions about how it works that are not answered here, take a look.